 Only a few years before her death in 1999, Faith discovered she had been adopted, and was not of Spanish-French parentage as always thought, but instead came from an Irish background.
 When asked by interviewers to reflect on her life, Faith was satisfied with the personal side but expressed regrets about her career choices.
 “I was always seemingly fighting to get away from it because I was disappointed.
 I really owe Howard so much; he was so wonderful… he put so much trust in me and spent so much money on me trying to make me a star, but that wasn’t the kind of star I wanted to be or that I thought I could be.”
 She said that she probably hurt her career and “spoiled her chances” by leaving Hollywood so many times, and often wondered what direction her career would have taken had she signed with Selznick at that pivotal moment in 1950.
 When asked to sum it all up Faith said, “I could have done better.”
 Possibly, but she could also have done much worse than to set as her priorities family and personal happiness, and still star in a number of lasting, if minor, classics.

-An afterthought: Far be it from me to tell Martin Scorsese what to do, but when he made the Howard Hughes bio-pic The Aviator, in 2004, how did he not cast Eliza Dushku as Faith Domergue?
+An afterthought: Far be it from me to tell Martin Scorsese what to do, but I will anyway– when he made the Howard Hughes bio-pic The Aviator, in 2004, how did he not cast Eliza Dushku as Faith Domergue? much closer resemblance if you ask me

 a version of this article appeared in Dark Pages Magazine